I Died a Thousand Times

-I Died a Thousand Times is a scene-by-scene remake of High Sierra (1941), which was based upon a novel by W. R. Burnett and starred Humphrey Bogart as Earle.
-The same story had also been transformed into the Western Colorado Territory (1949), with Joel McCrea.
+I Died a Thousand Times is a scene-by-scene remake of the 1941 crime noir High Sierra, which was based upon a novel by W. R. Burnett and starred Humphrey Bogart as Earle.
+Between the two gangster films, the story had also been transformed into the 1949 Western Colorado Territory, with Joel McCrea.

 Plot

 Roy "Mad Dog" Earle, an aging bank robber, intends to pull off one last heist before retiring.
 Sprung from prison by crime boss Big Mac, Earle agrees to plan the robbery of a resort hotel.
 His partners include the hotheaded Babe Kossuck, easy-going Red Hattery, and an "inside man" at the hotel, Louis Mendoza.
 Along for the ride is Marie Garson, a dance-hall girl whom Babe recently met.

 Marie falls in love with Earle, but he is more interested in Velma Goodhue, the club-footed granddaughter of farmer Pa Goodhue whom Earle earlier befriended.
 Intending to use his share of the loot to pay for Velma's needed operation, Earle goes through with the robbery, only to be thwarted by the ineptitude of his gang, the treachery of the late Big Mac's successors, and the fickle Velma.
 With the still faithful Marie by his side, Earle makes a desperate escape into the Sierra Nevada, where a police sniper shoots him down.